 Taking your dental impression on the upper teeth and lower teeth

 When taking your lower dental impression you will receive trays that look slightly different than the upper teeth impression trays.
 The lower teeth impression tray has a “cut out” for your tongue.
 Follow the instructions exactly as written and you will be sure to get a great impression no matter which teeth arch you choose ensuring that your upper or lower dental night guard fits like a glove.

 Here are some varying opinions from dentists on whether to choose an upper or lower night guard:

-“Both upper or lower night guards serve the same function .
+“Both the upper or lower dental night guard serves the same function .
 They provide a gliding surface for teeth to rub against rather than a direct impact on teeth to teeth.
 If someone has a gag reflex we may recommend a lower night guard .”
 Mark Bishara, DDS

 Consult your dentist as to whether they feel your individual case would benefit most from an upper or lower night guard.
 In most cases, it’s simply a matter of getting a well fitting guard that does its job of keeping the upper and lower jaw from coming into contact with each other.